partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Voice: Mo-mo.....

-Voice: I've been here for one hundred years now...
-(I've been waiting for you for one hundred years...)
+Voice: One hundred years...
+I've waited for you...

 Momo: The Dark Lord Cabbage!